 Dr Anne Jamison is Lecturer in Literary Studies at Western Sydney University.
 Anne has published widely on nineteenth-century Irish women’s writing, including her recent monograph E. Œ. Somerville and Martin Ross: Female Authorship and Literary Collaboration (Cork University Press, 2016).
 She is currently Nancy Keesing Fellow at the State Library of New South Wales and is working on a comparative project between nineteenth-century Australian and Irish women’s writing.
 As part of this project, and in collaboration with the Sydney Review of Books, Anne will be hosting the Australian Women’s Writing Symposium at the State Library of New South Wales on November 3, 2016.

-Dr Andy Kaladelfos is a Senior Research Fellow on the ARC Laureate Fellowship Prosecution Project at the Griffith Criminology Institute.
+Dr Andy Kaladelfos is a Lecturer in criminology at the University of New South Wales.
+Andy was a Senior Research Fellow on the ARC Laureate Fellowship Prosecution Project at the Griffith Criminology Institute from 2012 to 2018.
 Andy’s recent publications include Sex Crimes in the Fifties with Lisa Featherstone, and The Sexual Abuse of Children: Recognition and Redress with Yorick Smaal and Mark Finnane.

 Follow Andy on Twitter @AKaladelfos.